waku-org/specs/standards/core/sync.md

 ```

 # Implementation
-The flexibitity of the protocol implies that much is left to the implementers.
+The flexibility of the protocol implies that much is left to the implementers.
 What will follow is NOT part of the specification.
 This section was created to inform implementations.

 #### Parameters
-#TODO fix copy pasta from research issue

-T -> Item set threshold.
-If a range length is <= than T, all items are sent.
-Higher T sends more items which means higher chance of duplicates but reduce the amount of round trips overall.
+Two useful parameters to add to your implementation are partitioning count and the item set threshold.

+The partitioning count is the number of time a range is splitted.
-B -> Partitioning count.
-When recursively splitting a range, it is split into B sub ranges.
-Higher B reduce round trips at the cost of computing more fingerprints.
+Higher value reduce round trips at the cost of computing more fingerprints.

+The threshold for which item sets are sent instead of fingerprints.
+Higher value sends more items which means higher chance of duplicates but
+reduce the amount of round trips overall.

 #### Storage
 The storage implementation should reflect the context.